 I am looking forward to sharing in the growth and development of your children as they begin their journey in Upper Primary.

 I’m Ms. Andrews, the G3G homeroom teacher.
-It’s my second year at BWYA and my fifth-year teaching in China.
+It’s my third year at BWYA and my sixth-year teaching in China.
 I have always maintained a passion for education and prior to teaching in China, pursued this passion through work in publishing and education law.
 I’m a qualified teacher and admitted attorney and have a Bachelor of Economics (Honours), Bachelor of Laws and PGCE (Intermediate phase).

 I look forward to continuing to foster the acquisition of knowledge in a dynamic learning environment.
 I firmly believe that education is a powerful tool to foster change, growth and development, both personally for students and on a macro scale.
 I am committed to my students and their success, and believe that the teaching philosophy and integration of a value-driven, student-centred and constructivist learning and teaching approach is the vessel for the development of curious and confident lifelong learners.
 I am certain that we will have a wonderful year!